 Have you got the confidence to assert yourself?

 When you feel under attack or overlooked, do you become:-

 passive – or – aggressive or are you able to stand up for yourself and ask for what you need?

-In the coaching room, we’ve been exploring our different voices and in what situations they arise.
-When we can identify our triggers, we can work out how to handle them and then put these ideas or words into practise.
+In my work, we’ve been exploring our different voices and in what situations they arise.
+When we can identify our triggers, we can work out how to handle them and then put these ideas or words into practice.
 The most common scenarios if you are interested are:

 - Not being able to play their game